Messiah University: Academics

 Messiah University awards Bachelor of Arts and Bachelor of Science degrees in the liberal and applied arts and sciences.
 Specialized programs include extensive off-campus study, individualized majors, independent study, service-learning, internships, allied health programs in partnership with other institutions and a College Honors Program.
 Some majors allow students to graduate one or two semesters early, depending on their particular field of study.

-In 2009, Messiah University launched its first graduate programs, and currently offers online master's programs in business, conducting, counseling, education, higher education, leadership, occupational therapy and nursing.
-It also offers various certificate programs in those fields along with an ACEND-accredited dietetic internship program.
+In 2009, Messiah University launched its first graduate programs, and currently offers master's programs.
+It also offers certificate programs along with an ACEND-accredited dietetic internship program.

 Messiah University students have earned academic honors and fellowships such as Rhodes, Fulbright, Carnegie, Truman and Boren scholarships.
 Joy Yu-Ho Wang became Messiah University's first Rhodes Scholar in 1997.

-Messiah University uses the 4-1-3 academic calendar system where the academic year is divided into Fall, January, and Spring Terms.
-The January Term, or J-Term, is a three-and-a-half-week period where students can choose to take one or two courses intensively, participate in a cross cultural study program, sign up for the popular Skiing and Snowboarding class, or simply stay home for an extended vacation.
+Messiah University's academic year is divided into Fall and Spring Terms.
+The January Term, or J-Term, was a three-and-a-half-week period where students could choose to take one course intensively, participate in a cross cultural study program or simply stay home for an extended vacation.
+J-Term was discontinued in 2021.

 The university is accredited by the Middle States Commission on Higher Education.
-Academic programs in engineering, dietetics, nursing, athletic training, music, social work, education, theater, and business are each accredited by professional associations.
+Academic programs in engineering, dietetics, nursing, athletic training, music, social work, education, theater, business, art and design, counseling and occupational therapy are each accredited by professional associations.

 International programs

-Messiah University has a network of programs through which students can study abroad.
 In 2015, the institution was ranked 25th among all undergraduate institutions in the country that send students to study abroad by the Institute for International Education's Open Doors Report.
 In 2014–2015, more than 500 Messiah students earned academic credit by studying abroad in more than 40 different countries.

-Cross-cultural courses are offered during January and May terms.
+Cross-cultural courses are offered during May term.
 These trips are led by faculty members, and students earn credits by participating in an intense three-week study of a particular geographic region or culture.
 Messiah University students can also participate in the International Business Institute (IBI), an overseas program in international economics and business designed to give students an opportunity to integrate academic study with international field experience.
-Students who travel with IBI during the summer visit corporate headquarters, manufacturing plants, and government and international agencies in Europe, India, and China.
+Students who travel with IBI during the summer visit corporate headquarters, manufacturing plants, and government and international agencies across Europe and Asia.
 Students can also work in a variety of fields through an international internship.